peterhinch/micropython-async/FASTPOLL.md

 ```

 In this instance a task which has yielded in a low priority manner will be
-rescheduled in the presence of pending "normal" tasks if they become overdue by
+rescheduled in the presence of pending "normal" tasks if they cause a low
-more than 1s.
+priority task to become overdue by more than 1s.

 ### 3.4.1 Task Cancellation and Timeouts